 Add a seam allowance.
 I like to add ¼ inch (6mm) seam allowances to pockets.
 Adding a smaller seam allowance allows you to get better accuracy when sewing curves.
 For a square pocket, you can add ⅜ inch (1cm).

-Cut around your seam allowance line and you have your very own custom made pattern!
-You can use a simple photo editing software or even Microsoft Word to print different shapes and sizes.
+Cut around your seam allowance line, and you have your very own custom-made pocket pattern!
+You can use simple photo editing software or even Microsoft Word to print different shapes and sizes.

-Other shapes you could make include a traditional curved pocket, tulip shape or even a heart.
-The heart shape pocket is one of my favorites for little girls clothing and features on several of my patterns.
+Other shapes you could make include a traditional curved pocket, a tulip shape, or even a heart.
+The heart shape pocket is one of my favorites for little girls' clothing and features on several of my patterns.

 Step 3 - Cut the Fabric